paulodo55/serviceflow-ai/LAUNCH_GUIDE.md

 ---

-*This guide represents a complete roadmap to launch a production-ready ServiceFlow application - a VervIdai software solution for professional service businesses.*
+*This guide represents a complete roadmap to launch a production-ready VervidFlow application - a VervIdai software solution for professional service businesses.*